 SELECTION OF PARTICIPANTS

-The application deadline has been extended to Monday, March 25.
+The application deadline is Monday, March 24.
 Trainees will be selected upon application review by the Organizing Committee.
 All applicants will be notified of their status by late April.

 Trainees will receive recommended reading prior to the workshop.
 Faculty members will provide abstracts of their talks along with suggested references.
 Laboratory Directors will provide a detailed syllabus of the material to be covered in their hands-on laboratory sessions.
 Trainees will receive access to a workshop-specific website with these course materials, recommended reading, general workshop information, reminders, and opportunities to network.